Also known as the DOM indicator, the Depth Of Market indicator attempts to tell us where most of the trading action is taking place.

 Problem is, they can’t do anything about this, so may as well pass this knowledge onto the trader.

-So the DOM indicator shows you the levels, then shows you the volume going on at those levels.
+So the Depth of Market indicator shows you the levels, then shows you the volume going on at those levels.

 WOOHOO!!
 We’re trading like the Big Banks now!!